wxt-dev/wxt/docs/guide/installation.md

 - Learn how to [add entrypoints](./entrypoints) like the popup, options page, or content scripts
 - Configure your entrypoints to [use ESM](./esm) at runtime
 - [Configure WXT](./configuration) by creating a `wxt.config.ts` file
-- Checkout [example projects](https://github.com/wxt-dev/wxt-examples) to see how to perfom common tasks with WXT
+- Checkout [example projects](https://github.com/wxt-dev/wxt-examples) to see how to perform common tasks with WXT